Visiting Sainte-Anne: The must-sees

 Located on the south coast of Grande-Terre, Sainte-Anne is one of Guadeloupe's most popular destinations.
-A visit to Sainte-Anne is a must during your stay in Guadeloupe.
-This charming seaside town boasts heavenly beaches, a friendly atmosphere and a wide range of activities.
-Whether you're looking for relaxation, water sports or cultural discoveries, Sainte-Anne has it all.
-At ZeWelcome, We'd be delighted to help you discover this charming little town.
+Visiting the town of Sainte-Anne is a must during your stay in Guadeloupe.
+This charming seaside town charms visitors with its paradise beaches, warm atmosphere and many activities.
+Whether you're into relaxing on the beach, water sports or cultural discoveries, Sainte-Anne has something for everyone.
+At ZeWelcome, we're delighted to guide you through the discovery of this charming little town.

-Located in the heart of Sainte-Anne, this lively beach is a meeting place for locals and tourists alike.
-A veritable open-air swimming pool, the Saint-Anne lagoon boasts turquoise-blue waters, safety and easy access (several parking lots are available around the beach).
-A pool surrounded by buoys and supervised by a team of lifeguards make the plage du bourg a pleasant and safe beach for young and old alike.
-If you'd like to get out and meet the locals, ZeWelcome invites you at sunrise to watch the longe-côte enthusiasts doing their morning sport.
+Located right in the heart of Sainte-Anne, this lively beach is a meeting point for locals and tourists alike.
+A true open-air swimming pool, the Sainte-Anne lagoon charms visitors with its turquoise blue waters, its safety and its easy access (several car parks are available around the beach).
+A pool surrounded by buoys and watched over by a team of lifeguards makes Le Bourg beach a pleasant and safe beach for young and old alike.
+If you'd like to meet the local population, ZeWelcome invites you to watch, from sunrise, the longe-côte (aquatic walking) enthusiasts doing their morning workout.

-La Caravelle beach is also known for its friendly, lively atmosphere.
-Renowned for its crystal-clear waters and bright sunshine, La Caravelle beach is popular with families.
-Shallow, this beach is a real paradise for lounging on, accompanied by inflatable buoys and other beach games.
-For more information on access to La Caravelle beach and its various water sports activities, we invite you to consult our article on accessibility.
-Caravelle beach.
+Caravelle Beach is also known for its friendly, lively atmosphere.
+Renowned for its crystal-clear waters and bright sunshine, Caravelle Beach is popular with families.
+Shallow and welcoming, this beach is a true paradise for lounging around with inflatable buoys and other beach games.
+For more information about access to Caravelle Beach and its various water activities, we invite you to read our article on Caravelle Beach.

 Sainte-Anne and its cultural activities